 Which versions will we support?

-All LTS releases and all quarterly releases between LTS versions will be available and supported in MongoDB Atlas, our fully managed, multi-cloud database service.
+All Major and Rapid Releases will be available and supported in MongoDB Atlas, our fully managed, multi-cloud database service.

-Outside of Atlas, for our on-premise database software, LTS versions will remain supported, but quarterly releases will be available as Development Releases from the MongoDB Download Center.
+Outside of Atlas, for our on-premise database software, Major Releases will remain supported, but Rapid Releases will be available as development builds from the MongoDB Download Center.
 These will be for evaluation only — they will not be supported releases outside of Atlas.
 For example, we will not offer support for the MongoDB Enterprise Server releases versioned MongoDB 5.1.0, MongoDB 5.2.0, and MongoDB 5.3.0 (and all patch releases for each of these versions).
-Commercial support, along with integration to Ops Manager and Cloud Manager, will be available for them in the annual LTS release that follows.
+Commercial support, along with integration to Ops Manager and Cloud Manager, will be available for them in the annual Major Release that follows.

-Maintaining the annual release cadence with LTS versions will ensure no impact to those of you who don't wish to (or who aren’t able to) upgrade often.
+Maintaining the annual release cadence with Major Releases will ensure there is no impact to those of you who don't wish to (or who aren’t able to) upgrade often.

-Why are Quarterly Releases only Supported in MongoDB Atlas?
+Why are Rapid Releases only supported in MongoDB Atlas?

 MongoDB Atlas customers in the dedicated tiers (M10+) will have the option to opt in and out of quarterly release trains, while all other MongoDB users will be able to download each quarterly release for evaluation.

-We plan to publish our first Development Release early in 2021.
-It will be available from the Download Center, and will be tagged as MongoDB 4.9.0.
+We plan to publish our first Release Candidate in the first half of 2021.
+It will be available from the Download Center, and will be tagged as MongoDB 5.0.0-rc0 (Release Candidate).